-This study was carried in the Department of Obstetrics and Gynecology Sardar Patel Medical College, Bikaner.
-100 patients with DM with pregnancy who were in criteria were studied for feto-maternal outcome due to DM.
+This study was carried out on 100 patients with DM with pregnancy who were in criteria were studied for maternal outcome due to DM.
 Informed consent was taken from all the patients.
 Detailed history was taken including age, gestational age, history of still birth or pregnancy loss, family history of diabetes, past history of diabetes, obstetric history.

 Detailed examination was done.
 Various parameters noted were mode of delivery, fetal weight, maternal and neonatal complications, and neonatal intensive care admission.
 Data were analyzed by Epi-info software.